Clustered Deployment

 Next Steps

-- Review Configuration for detailed environment variables
+- Review Configuration for all environment variables

-- Configure Caching for optimal cluster performance
+- Configure Caching for optimal cluster performance (L2 cache is recommended)

 - Set up Authentication for cluster security